 The wizarding world, which was once so foreign to Harry, feels much more familiar and well-established by now.
 Still, I like that we keep seeing new locations here and there.
 The important locale we're introduced to this time is Hogsmeade, a cozy little village near Hogwarts Castle.
 By contrast, we also get the eeriness of the Shrieking Shack, supposedly the most haunted building in Britain according to Hermione.

 Speaking of cozy places, one thing that struck me is how warm and inviting the Hogwarts Express looks.
-Well, as long as there's no Dementors around.
-I've never ridden on a train before and I've always wanted to, but if I could pick any train in particular, it'd be an easy choice.
+(Well, as long as there's no Dementors around.)
+I've never ridden on a train before and I've always wanted to, but if I could pick any one train in particular, it'd be an easy choice.
 It's little details like these that make their world so rich and vivid.

 Snape, Snape, Severus Snape

 Alan Rickman continues to sparkle in his role.
-I've seen him in other movies and he's a capable actor all around, but it seems as if he was destined for this role in particular.
+I've seen him in other movies and he's a capable actor all around, but it seems as if this is one role he was destined for.